 - Comfortably and safely work and move on and off trail systems

-- Conduct half and full-day follows of these miniature primates
+- Conduct half and full-day follows of wild primates

 - Track primates by movement and vocalizations.

-- Become well-versed in scan and focal animal behavior sampling protocols
+- Become well-versed in scan and focal animal behavior sampling protocols, using both manual and digital notebooks

 - Use radio telemetry systems